johnsonjh/j-hpn-ssh/README.md

 This is a port of OpenBSD's [OpenSSH](https://openssh.com) to most Unix-like operating systems, including Linux, OS X and Cygwin.
 Portable OpenSSH polyfills OpenBSD APIs that are not available elsewhere, adds sshd sandboxing for more operating systems and includes support for OS-native authentication and auditing (e.g. using PAM).

+This fork provide an implementation of post-quantum cryptography with Crystals Kyber and Crystals Dilithium.

 ## Documentation

 The official documentation for OpenSSH are the man pages for each tool: